micro/micro/docs/roadmap/framework.md

-# Library
+# Framework

-Go Micro is a standard library for distributed systems development.
+Go Micro is a framework for distributed systems development.

 ## Overview

-Go Micro is an open source Go standard library for distributed systems development in Go.
+Go Micro is an open source framework for distributed systems development in Go.
 It was open sourced in 2015 and its primary focus is to simplify microservices development via strongly defined abstractions and pluggable interfaces.
+Go Micro is now part of Micro.

 ## Roadmap